 - Additional recycling streams have been added in late 2019, including mobile phones (Library) and recycling of milk container lids used at USC cafés and the Brasserie.

-- Eight Containers for Change bins have been located around the Sunshine Coast campus to collect drink bottles and generate funds for Detection Dogs for Conservation.
+- Orange Containers for Change bins have been located around the Sunshine Coast campus to collect drink bottles and generate funds for Detection Dogs for Conservation.

 The Moreton Bay campus is using the same streaming system, although the organic waste will be taken offsite for composting.